MansoorMajeed/archived-esc.sh-hugo/content/blog/2014-10-11-how-to-create-new-normal-user-with-sudo.md

-+++
+---
-author = "Mansoor A"
+author: Mansoor A
-date = 2014-10-11T10:18:00Z
+date: "2014-10-11T10:18:00Z"
-description = ""
+description: ""
-draft = false
+draft: false
-url = "how-to-create-new-normal-user-with-sudo"
+title: How to create a new normal user with sudo permission in Kali Linux
-title = "How to create a new normal user with sudo permission in Kali Linux"
+url: how-to-create-new-normal-user-with-sudo

-+++
+---

 Kali Linux, the pentester's Linux does not need an introduction.
 Today, I'll show you how to create a normal user under Kali Linux.
 You might ask, Why would someone want to create a normal/standard user in Kali?
 What's wrong with root only?
 Well, simply saying, being `root` all the time is not so good.
 Some applications won't work in root.
 (Google chrome won't work in root by default).
 If you want to use Kali as a day to day operating system, I'd suggest you to create a standard user and use it.
 If you want to do pentesting and stuff, you could 'sudo' or just log in as root.